gomson/vicsydev/consing_forth.md

 ```

 ### multi-threading
 All Lifoo code runs in a ```lifoo-exec``` object, the result of accessing a ```lifoo-exec``` from multiple threads at the same time is undefined.
-Spawning new threads clones the current exec and [channels](http://vicsydev.blogspot.de/2017/01/channels-in-common-lisp.html) are used for communicating between threads.
+Spawning new threads clones the current exec and [channels](http://vicsydev.blogspot.de/2017/01/channels-in-common-lisp.html) are used for communication.

 ```
 Lifoo> 1 chan 42 send recv